emencia/cookiecutter-djangocms3-buildout/docs/usage.rst

 secret_key
     [Default:A random key]

-    The secret key to use in Django settings, you should let the default value. enable_accounts
+    The secret key to use in Django settings, you should let the default value (a randomly generated string). enable_accounts
     [Default:*no*]